 Think modular, keep things together so when you grab a bag, everything you need is there.
 This will keep the walking to and fro down to a minimum.
 Keep everything you need to visit the bathroom or take a shower in a single bag that can hang on a hook.
 Use mesh bags, resealable bags, plastic grocery bags, and plastic garbage bags with a tie, to sort, isolate and carry items.
 They are light, cheap and compressible.

 Bring a small microfiber cloth to keep like a handkerchief, it will help keep you clean without lots of water, washes in the shower, dries fast, and can be used all week.

 Keep containers with liquids in a resealable bag.
 Use a mesh bag for wet or dirty clothes and keep them in a separate pocket or nylon bag.

 Keep your camping gear (tent, ground cover, stakes, poles, bedding) in one bag and everything else in the other bag.
 Keep your bedding (sleeping bag, sleeping pad, pillow, sheet) in a plastic garbage bag to keep it dry and clean.
-In the morning your tent may be covered in dew, or if it’s raining, only your tent is exposed to the rain.
-Also, any dirt on the bottom of the tent or ground cover only gets into your tent bag.

 If you have any suggestions to add, please send us an email!